 Pests, diseases, temperature extremes, and overwatering can all kill your snake plant.

-Here are some cures to utilize:
+Here are some fixes to cure your dying snake plant:

 - Check frequently for infections and infestations.